YangRui2015/yangrui2015.github.io/_pages/about.md

   - /about.html
 ---

 I am a CS PhD student at UIUC, advised by Prof. [Tong Zhang](http://tongzhang-ml.org) and Prof. [Huan Zhang](https://www.huan-zhang.com).
 Previously, I earned my bachelor's and master's degrees from the Department of Automation at Tsinghua University and CSE, HKUST.
-My research interests lie in deep reinforcement learning (RL) and the application of RL algorithms to Large Language Models (LLMs).
-I am furtunate to have been working closely with Prof. [Chongjie Zhang](https://engineering.wustl.edu/faculty/Chongjie-Zhang.html) (Washington University in St. Louis), Dr. [Lei Han](http://www.leihan.org) (Tencent AI Lab), and Prof. [Meng Fang](https://mengf1.github.io) (University of Liverpool).
+My research interests lie in deep reinforcement learning (RL) and the application of RL algorithms to Large Language Models (LLMs) and Embodied Agents.
+I am fortunate to have been working closely with Prof. [Chongjie Zhang](https://engineering.wustl.edu/faculty/Chongjie-Zhang.html) (Washington University in St. Louis), Dr. [Lei Han](http://www.leihan.org) (Tencent AI Lab), and Prof. [Meng Fang](https://mengf1.github.io) (University of Liverpool).

-Currently, I am actively researching ways to improve the robustness and generalization abilities of deep reinforcement learning, while also trying to enhance the trustworthiness of LLMs/VLMs.
+Currently, my research focuses on embodied agents, trustworthy LLMs/VLMs, and improving the robustness and generalization abilities of deep reinforcement learning.
 Feel free to contact me by email if you are interested in discussing or collaborating with me.

 News
 ------